-Lassen Volcanic National Park
+Lassen National Park at a Glance

-Year Established: 1916 though combined two national monuments from 1907 |
+Year Established: 1916 Though combined two national monuments from 1907 |

 Located: Northern California |